The Modern Antiquarian. Ancient Sites, Stone Circles, Neolithic Monuments, Ancient Monuments, Prehistoric Sites, Megalithic Mysteries

 Add fieldnotes Add fieldnotes

 In the Neolithic it was used as a burial site and two cists were constructed within it, one containing human bones, arrowheads and a Peterborough ware bowl.
-Colonel Harris who excavated here in 1936-39 also found other burials were outside the cists.
+Colonel Harris who excavated here in 1936-39 also found other burials placed outside the cists.

 stubob Posted by stubob